vydang02/Tennessee-STAR-EDA-Project/Tennessee STAR Project EDA/project1.md

 the math scores also increase.

 ## Part 3: Conclusion

-Write two to three concluding paragraphs about what you have learned about the Tennessee STAR study and the effect of different classroom sizes on student achievement.
-Use markdown to make the formatting of your conclusion easy to read.
-Use the features of R chunks and inline R to include calculations without burdening the reader with understanding R code.

 Based on the findings I have analyzed from the Tennessee STAR study, we have observed significant evidence indicating that smaller classroom